-The UE is in state 1N-B, 3N-B or 4-A. The PC5 unicast link between the UE and the NR-SS-UE and corresponding AS layer connection (PC5-RRC, sidelink DRB) have been established.
+The UE is in state 1N-B, 3N-B or 4-A. The PC5 unicast link between the UE and the NR-SS-UE and corresponding AS layer connection (PC5-RRC) have also been established if the sidelink DRB to check is a unicast sidelink DRB.

 4.9.31.2.2 Procedure sequence